pulumi/pulumi-hugo/themes/default/content/blog/meals-for-ukraine/index.md

 ## Lots of great reasons to visit our booths

-Those are plenty of good reasons to check out the great content of these amazing companies while supporting a wonderful charity that is doing an incredible job at helping the people of Ukraine.
+There are plenty of good reasons to check out the great content of these amazing companies while supporting a wonderful charity that is doing an incredible job at helping the people of Ukraine.